-Uganda has not reached the target of eliminating gender disparity for primary education.
-In 2006 the Gender Parity Index was 0.95.
 The Gender Parity Index shows the number of girls in school to the number of boys.
 If the ratio is 1, it means there are an equal number of girls to boys.
-Below 1 means more boys than girls are in school and above 1 mean more girls than boys.
-Uganda Bureau of Statistics (UBoS) uses gross enrolment rate to measure the Gender Parity Index.
+Below 1 means more boys than girls are in school and above 1 means more girls than boys.
+In Tanzania, according to administrative data, the net gender parity index ratio has been stable around 1 since 1991, hence fulfilling the target of eliminating gender disparity for primary education.